Insomnia affects roughly one in three people, while most adults struggle to get a full eight hours every night.

 Oats are also rich in melatonin, according to Margo.

-The post-Christmas lunch nap is no coincidence - turkey is packed with sleep-inducing tryptophan, says Margo.
+The post-Christmas lunch nap is no coincidence – turkey is packed with sleep-inducing tryptophan.

-A nightcap can make you feel drowsy, however drinking more alcohol prevents you from getting into the deeper stages of sleep and can lead to grogginess the next day.
+The study found a late night tipple is a popular choice among those hoping to doze off with ease.
+But while nightcap can make you feel drowsy, drinking more alcohol prevents you from getting into the deeper stages of sleep and can lead to grogginess the next day.

 2. SPICY FOOD